 Additionally, old-school routes like placing ads in the newspaper and posting flyers around town can be helpful, particularly if you live in an artsy town home to many musicians.
 Think about posting ads in venues where your band plays.

 The audition process needs to be well thought-out and thorough.
 You’ll only have a short amount of time to get a feel for the singer’s style and personality, so it’s important to make it count.
 First, it’s a good idea to request a video audition to start off.
 This will help you weed out prospects that you’re not interested in and narrow it down to the people you want to learn more about.

-Once you’ve decided on a pool of candidates, choose a variety of songs for them to perform for you.
-Ensure that you have a good mix of fast and slow numbers, low and high in pitch, to help get a feel for the performer’s timing and vocal range.
+Once you’ve decided on a pool of candidates, choose a variety of songs for them to perform.
+Ensure you have a good mix of fast and slow numbers, low and high in pitch, to help get a feel for the performer’s timing and vocal range.

 Set a timeline for each audition and try to adhere to it.
 Otherwise, singing auditions have a tendency to drag on and on.
-To make the most of the time that you have, ensure that all members of the band are present and have them all take notes during each audition.
-They should be writing down all of their impressions, positive and negative.
-After the first round of auditions is complete, get together and compare your notes, then decide as a group who you’ll request for callbacks.
+To make the most of the time you have, ensure all members of the band are present and have them all take notes during each audition.
+They should write down their impressions, positive and negative.
+After the first round of auditions is complete, get together and compare notes, then decide as a group who you’ll request for callbacks.

 Choosing your new singer